 Get lost in the Old Town.

-Kotor’s Old Town is a delightful place to wander aimlessly: its small size means that it’s basically impossible to get extremely lost, but it’s very easy to lose track of exactly where you are–which is delightfully fun in a place like Kotor!
+Kotor’s Old Town is a delightful place to wander aimlessly: its small size means that it’s basically impossible to get extremely lost, but it’s very easy to lose track of exactly where you are–which is delightfully fun in a place like Kotor, Montenegro!

 Essentially every turn around a corner reveals something else beautiful and interesting, and even after a solid week of wandering the streets, we never failed to notice something different each day.

-Wandering through Kotor feels a lot like wandering through a less crowded (at least when the cruise ships aren’t in town), less expensive Dubrovnik–not surprising, considering how closely located the two cities are!
+Wandering through Kotor feels a lot like wandering through a less crowded (at least when the cruise ships aren’t in town), less expensive Dubrovnik–not surprising, considering how closely located the two cities are to each other.

 Pay a visit to the Cat Museum.